Supine vs. Prone PCNL for Large Renal Stones: A Randomized Trial in Yemen.

 Comparative Evaluation of Early Postoperative Complications, Cost-Effectiveness, and Patient-Centered Outcomes Following Supine and Prone Standard Percutaneous Nephrolithotomy (PCNL): A Randomized Controlled Trial

-The goal of this clinical trial is to compare the safety, cost-effectiveness, and patient recovery of two different surgical positions for percutaneous nephrolithotomy (PCNL) in adult patients aged 18 to 70 years with kidney stones larger than 2 cm.
+The goal of this clinical trial is to compare the safety, cost-effectiveness, and patient recovery of two different surgical positions for percutaneous nephrolithotomy (PCNL) in adults aged 18 to 70 years who have kidney stones larger than 2 cm.
 The main questions it aims to answer are:

 • Does the supine (lying on the back) surgical position result in fewer early postoperative complications than the traditional prone (lying on the stomach) position?